Clip preparation

 The Australian National Wool Declaration (NWD) plays a critical role in ensuring Australia’s clip meet evolving customer requirements.
 It is managed by AWEX.
 The NWD is the standardised method by which woolgrowers define and declare their animal welfare practices (such as mulesing status) and the Dark and Medullated Fibre Risk of their wool to wool exporters, processors and retailers.

-To ensure NWD integrity, AWEX has implemented a two-tier audit and integrity program including farm inspections, and provides a consignment verification service for wool exporters.
+To ensure NWD integrity, AWEX has implemented a two-tier audit and integrity program including farm inspections and provides a consignment verification service for wool exporters.

 Through use of the NWD wool can be marketed with a risk rating according to Australia’s Dark and Medullated Fibre Risk Scheme, providing buyers with assurances in relation to processing performance.